block-core/blockcore-wallet/README.md

 The wallet supports having multiple active wallets at the same time, and each wallet can contain one or more accounts, even on different blockchains and networks.

 - [x] Multiple wallets with multiple accounts
-- [x] Web5 wallet for identity and data
 - [x] Payment requests
 - [x] Decentralized blockchain API discovery
 - [x] Internationalization support with multiple languages and LTR/RTL support.